OmniQuery: Contextually Augmenting Captured Multimodal Memory to Enable Personal Question Answering: Baseline Implementation

 \section{Baseline Implementation}

-While there is no already-existing system designed for answering personal questions on captured memories, we manually designed and implemented a system as the baseline to comare with \codename.

-Similar to \codename, the baseline system also adopts a RAG architecture to adapt to the large number of captured memories.
+While there is no already-existing system designed for answering personal questions on captured memories, we manually designed and implemented a system as the baseline.
+Similar to \codename, the baseline system also adopts an RAG architecture to adapt to the large number of captured memories.
 We utilized the basic structure of RAG illustrated in~\cite{gao2023retrieval}, which involves (1) indexing the external data sources with embedding models, (2) leverage vector-based search to retrieve the top K relevant data instances (3) based-on the retrieved data, utilizing a powerful LLM to generate the final answer.
 Note that typical RAG systems require a chunking phase, where long documents are split into smaller chunks for more precise matching and retrieval of relevant information.
 In our case, each captured memory already represents a limited amount of information and is naturally separated.
 Therefore, we treat each captured memory as an individual chunk.

 Figure \ref{app:baseline}\ref{fig:baseline} demonstrates the structure of the baseline system in our experiment.
 The baseline also processes the captured memories by leveraging a multimodal model (\texttt{GPT-4o}) to generate detailed captions for each memory.
 Additionally, it extracts temporal and geographical information from the metadata and processes it in the same manner as \codename.
 This ensures that the processed memories include the temporal and geographical data, which are common components in users' queries.
 The temporal and geographical information is concatenated to the generated caption.
 Then the concatenated text sequence is encoded into text embeddings using embedding models (\texttt{text-embedding-3-small}).